cmatsuoka/sr-port/README.rst

 Second Reality Effects
 ======================

-A few effects from Second Reality ported to Linux.
+Effects from Second Reality ported to C, Linux and OpenGL ES 2.0.

 Notes